dgirotti/dgirotti/README.md

 - Estimate, prioritize and coordinate testing activities.

 - Ensure that all software defects are identified, tracked, and resolved through structured testing processes.

+- Continually refine test cases and the regression test plan.

 #### Project: Mobile Stock Market App (UK)